 Navajo Santa strives to enhance the lives of indigenous peoples.
 We acknowledge and support the strengths and the needs of the Navajo people in and around the Utah strip communities through the spirit of giving while fostering trust and respect between cultures.

-We provide this support with four distinct programs:
+We provide this support with three distinct programs:

 NAVAJO SANTA FAMILY DELIVERY